stuti760/stuti/README.md

 # stuti
-This is my first Git repository
+This is my first Git repository\n
 Author- STUTI